Who We Help

 Prison Dogs

 Prison Dogs play a vital part in the physical security of a prison.
-There are varying specialist roles within search dogs and discipline dogs, such as drug detection and explosive detection dogs.
+There are varying specialist roles within search dogs and discipline dogs, such as drug detection and explosive detection dogs, as well as passive and active search dogs.

 Dog handlers are sourced from serving prison officers who have completed their probationary period and express an interest in becoming a dog handler.
 They then complete in house training of approximately ten weeks to achieve a high level of competence.